-Loose trousers or a skirt allow easy access to the most commonly used acupuncture points on the lower legs, arms, abdomen, chest and back.
+Loose trousers or a skirt and a comfy top with sleeves allow easy access to the most commonly used points on the lower legs, arms, abdomen, chest and back.
+It is also ideal for therapeutic massage which is usually given over light clothing.
 There are acupuncture points all over the body so in some cases you will need to undress to your underwear.

-Yes - please eat something light before treatment.
+Yes - plese eat something light and avoid anything alcoholic.

 What happens in the acupuncture treatment?

-Ultra fine, sterile acupuncture needles are gently inserted to stimulate specific acupuncture points.
+Ultra fine, single use, sterile acupuncture needles are gently inserted to stimulate specific acupuncture points.
 They will not necessarily be close to where you experience symptoms.
 For example, if you suffer from headaches needles might be inserted in your foot or hand.
-I generally use 8-12 needles which are left in for 20 minutes then removed.
+I generally use 4-12 needles which are left in for up to 20 minutes then removed.

 Will acupuncture hurt?